Young Funeral Directors

 Registration:

-By registering for this event, you consent that photos and videos of you at the event may be published in print, online or in online photo albums; on photo/video-sharing sites such as YouTube; on social media sites such as Facebook, Twitter, Instagram, LinkedIn and Google+; and in other web-based media at the sole discretion of OFDA.
+By registering for this event, you consent to the use of your image and likeness in photographs and videos taken during the seminar.
+These may be published in print, online, or in digital photo albums; on photo/video-sharing platforms such as YouTube; on social media channels including Facebook, Instagram, and LinkedIn; and in other web-based media at the sole discretion of OFDA.

 Continuing Education:

-- 2 CE Hours, General, pending approval with the State of Ohio Board of Embalmers and Funeral Directors
+• 1 CE Hour, Laws & Rules, pending approval with the State of Ohio Board of Embalmers and Funeral Directors

 Schedule: